mcclure/lisp0-experiment/doc/language.md

 	fun2 "idk"

-¹³ By the way, the args and locals arguments here are using the `{}` syntax, but they aren't blocks; the `fn` builtin interprets the contents as data rather than executing them.
+¹³ Note the args and locals of the fn here use the `{}` syntax, but these `{}`s aren't blocks; the `fn` builtin interprets the contents as lists of symbols rather than executing them.
 Initial values for args and locals *are* executed as code however, at the time `fn` is called.

 ## Data